- LPHSChem.com: Learn it, Live it, Love it.

 - All class handouts appear as links which are printer-friendly pdfs, so if you miss class or lose your assignment, you can print one from home.

-- All class notes are linked in three formats so if you miss class and need the notes, need to review or see an example problem, or want to print a copy of the slideshow to simplify notetaking, you can do so easily.
+- All class notes are linked so if you miss class and need the notes, need to review or see an example problem, or want to print a copy of the slideshow to simplify notetaking, you can do so easily.

-- The “printer-friendly” version is the same final slides as the “pdf” version, but has them converted to black-and-white only, and prints two-slides per page in order to save your ink cartridges if you choose to print the full slideshow for notetaking.
+- A "printer-friendly” option will display at the bottom of the google-slides window if you make a print request.
+This converts the slides to black-and-white only, and prints two-slides per page in order to save your ink cartridges if you choose to print the full slideshow for notetaking.
 (Some students find it helpful to print this "printer-friendly" version to take notes on during class so that they don’t need to write as much.)

-- All test dates, late-work deadlines, and test-retake dates are already listed both on the individual unit pages and on the class calendar.
+- All test dates and late-work deadlines are already listed both on the individual unit pages and on the class calendar.

-- You can subscribe to the class calendar if you have a Google account.
+- You can subscribe to the class calendar on this webpage if you have a Google account.
 (Instructions are at the bottom of the calendar page.)
+You can also sign up for updates through Canvas.

 - Suggestions for success in chemistry: